mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Linux_Application_Framework/Rockchip_Developer_Guide_Linux_Application_Framework_EN.md

 ![Application](resources/Application_EN.png)

-Currently, the following two ways are supported:
+Currently, the following way are supported:

-1. According to the user's operation, the web front-end calls different interfaces of web back-end in these four ways: GET/PUT/POST/DELETE.
+According to the user's operation, the web front-end calls different interfaces of web back-end in these four ways: GET/PUT/POST/DELETE.
 In the web back-end, the functions provided by libIPCProtocol are used to communicate between processes through dbus to call the corresponding services.
-2. The onvif client or NVR that supports onvif protocol, can call the interface of onvif_server directly, and use the functions provided by libIPCProtocol to call the corresponding service through onvif standard protocol.

 In a specific service, operations will be done according to the incoming parameters, so that the user's operation will take effect.